18520339/puppeteer-ecommerce-scraper/README.md

 ```
 👉 **return** `Boolean` indicating whether the navigation was successful or if there is a "next page".

 This function identifies if "next page" aimed to navigate is not the last page by using `disabledSelector`.
-If there is a "next page", it waits for current the navigation to complete and then click the `nextPageSelector`.
+If there is a "next page", it waits for current the navigation to complete and then clicks the `nextPageSelector`.
 Otherwise, it returns `false`, indicating that there is no "next page" to navigate.
 This could be used by the calling code to decide whether to continue scraping or stop.

 ## `helpers` [🔝](#functions-provided)